- Office of Financial Aid

 - Student Loan Repayment

 - Contact Us

 As scholarships funded from sources outside the University of Dayton become known to us, we'll post the opportunities here.
-As with any process requiring the submission of personal information, we advise you to take caution when doing so.
-You should also avoid applying for any scholarship which charges an application fee.

 Be sure to review all eligibility and deadline requirements before applying.
 And remember, you can use Porches to notify us of scholarships you receive.
 All scholarship payments should be mailed to:

 University of Dayton